uzh-bf/dev-challenge/README.md

 If you seek more information about us and what we work on at the DBF, check out <https://uzh-bf.github.io/joinus/>!

+*Remember: It is okay to use Google to complete the challenge, you don't need to know everything by heart!*

 <br>

 ## Application process